adsrmk/vitepress-latest/docs/en/reference/indexing.md

 ## 2. The `meta name="robots"` Tag

-This is an HTML tag placed in the `<head>` of a specific page.
-It gives crawlers explicit instructions on how to handle that single page.
-It is far more definitive than `robots.txt` for controlling indexing.
+The Meta Robots Tag is an HTML element placed within the `<head>` of a specific page to provide crawlers with explicit instructions on how to handle that single URL.
+Its purpose is to control the indexing and link-following behavior for an individual page, offering a far more definitive method than `robots.txt` for ensuring specific content does not appear in search results.

-### Purpose
-Control the indexing and link-following behavior for an individual page.

 ### Key Directives